 The Act increases the government guarantee of emergency loans made under Section 7(a) of the Small Business Act to 100 percent for loans of up to $10 million.
-It also expands eligible recipients to include any business with not more than 500 employees (or the standard number of employees established by the federal government for the industry), including those with more than one physical location, nonprofit organizations, veterans organizations and tribal businesses.
+It also expands eligible recipients to include any business with not more than 500 employees (or the standard number of employees established by the federal government for the industry), including those with more than one physical location, not-for-profit organizations, veterans organizations and tribal businesses.
 Loans may be used to meet payroll, health benefit costs, employee compensation, mortgage interest, rent, utilities and interest on debt incurred before February 15, 2020.

 The Act provides that SBA loan recipients are eligible for loan forgiveness generally for the amount of loan proceeds spent on payroll, interest payments on certain debt obligations, rent and utility payments.
 The forgiven amount is also excluded from taxable income.
 The amount forgiven is reduced by the proportionate reduction in employees retained compared to the prior year period and by any pay reduction of more than 25 percent.
 Other limitations also apply.